Manufacture of electronic components and boards — Strategic Scorecard

 View LI07 attribute details

-• Metric: The global market for electronic waste recycling is projected to reach approximately $110 billion by 2030, driven by circular economy mandates.
+• Metric: The global electronic waste recycling market is projected to reach approximately $110 billion by 2030, necessitating significant investment in specialized sanitization and extraction technologies.

 View LI08 attribute details